johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ### Structural interactions

-An effective missional, discipleship movement becomes established as divinely-ordained messianic structures learn to function faithfully and interact dynamically with one another, in accordance with God's strategic design and purpose.

-As Paul wrote to the Ephesians:
+An effective missional, discipleship movement becomes established as divinely-ordained messianic structures learn to function faithfully and interact dynamically with one another, in accordance with God's strategic design and purpose—as Paul wrote to the Ephesians:

-Ephesians 2:19b-22
-:	You are...members of the household of God, built upon the foundation of the apostles and prophets, with Christ himself as the cornerstone.
-In him the whole *structure* is joined together and grows into a holy temple in the Lord, in whom you also are being built spiritually into a dwelling place for God.
+> You are...members of the household of God, built upon the foundation of the apostles and prophets, with Christ himself as the cornerstone.
+In him the whole *structure* is joined together and grows into a holy temple in the Lord, in whom you also are being built spiritually into a dwelling place for God—*Ephesians 2:19b-22*

 Some of the dynamic interactions suggested by such an integrated, holy movement are illustrated in [](#si) and tabulated in [](#table2).

 ![Structural interactions][si]

-[si]: structuralinteractions.png
+[si]: structuralinteractions.png width=225px

 [Structural interactions][table2]
 |Structure	| Dynamic	| Structure	|